tarakbumba/tuncel/README.md

 (http://gitweb.hjcms.de/cgi-bin/index.cgi/rpmxdgtool/)

-It provides KDE4, PLASMA and TRINITY service menus, nautilus-actions actions for GNOME,caja-actions actions for MATE, nemo-actions actions for Cinnamon.
+It provides KDE4, PLASMA and TRINITY service menus, nautilus-actions for GNOME,caja-actions for MATE, nemo-actions for Cinnamon.

 Tuncel has full translation support.
 If someone who talks your native language, translates related gettext po files then tuncel talks your